FirmwGuy/CEP/docs/L1_COHERENCE/L1-ALGORITHMS.md

 2. **`coh_ing_bo`** – Ensures `src` and `dst` links resolve, writes `type` and `directed` flags, and reuses existing ledger nodes to stay idempotent.
 Both endpoints are treated as hard requirements.
 3. **`coh_ing_ctx`** – Builds or updates context nodes, enforces 11-character word rules on role names and facet identifiers, attaches links, and records debts for required-but-missing facets.
 4. **`coh_closure`** – Mirrors satisfied facets into `/data/coh/facet`, persists decisions for multi-candidate matches, and refreshes the debt tree.
 It relies on the namepool to build stable `{ctx}:{facet}` keys.
 5. **`coh_index`** – Recomputes secondary indexes: beings by kind, bonds by endpoint tuple, contexts by type, facets by context.
-Each bucket currently appends links; TODO markers in the code highlight where stale entries will be cleared in future work.
+Before relinking, it purges outdated entries so the catalog always reflects the latest ledger facts.
 6. **`coh_adj`** – Rebuilds transient adjacency mirrors under `/tmp/coh/adj` by copying bonds and contexts into near-neighbor buckets.
-Like the indexes, TODO markers note that stale entries still need pruning before final polish.
+Old references are removed first, so caches never accumulate stale links when identities move.

 ### Locking discipline
 - Ledger modifications take store locks around dictionary updates and data locks when mutating values.
 Locks are released as soon as the mutation completes to keep contention low.